 Other girls used the chance to color in their drawings.

-Our family already owned 5 wooden art sets, so that's what we shared with the girls to create their drawings- the art boxes contained colored pencils, crayons, chalk- and some girls also used thin black Sharpies to make their dog and panda.
+Our family already owned 5 wooden art sets, so that's what we shared with the girls to create their drawings- the art boxes contained colored pencils, oil pastels, and watercolors- and some girls also used thin black Sharpies to make their dog and panda.

 8:15-8:30 Birthday Cake Time!